How long will Umbraco 7 be supported?

-When we talk about the end of life for software, it means that a certain major version is no longer supported by our development team.
+When we talk about the End-of-Life for software, it means that our development team no longer supports a certain major version.

-After the EOL date for an Umbraco major version, there won’t be any minor releases or patch releases.
+After the EOL date for a major version of Umbraco, there won’t be any minor releases or patch releases.
 This means that we will no longer work on and maintain features, and we will no longer release fixes for bugs, regressions, or security issues.

-The EOL phase is the last stage in the life cycle of an Umbraco product version.
+The EOL phase is the last stage in the life cycle of an Umbraco product.

-Once a major version of Umbraco has entered the security-only phase, you can’t create new projects (this also includes baseline children) on Umbraco Cloud which is based on this version.
+Once a major version of Umbraco has entered the security-only phase, you cannot create new projects (this also includes baseline children).

 For Umbraco 7, this means that:

-- We will support your existing Cloud projects on Umbraco 7 until its EOL date in September 2023.
+- We will support your existing Umbraco Cloud projects running Umbraco 7 until it enters EOL on September 30, 2023.

 Can I use Umbraco 7 after the EOL date?